KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Vonda Wright's Building Better Bone

 One of my managers from work randomly texted me to suggest that I watch [an interview](https://youtu.be/ffgpqk5hZBE?si=tJRCGOYYjrReQhAm) with an "amazing" doctor named Vonda Wright.
-He had no idea we are from the same town and that she was my childhood ballet teacher.
+He had no idea we are from the same small town and that she was my childhood ballet teacher.
 Vonda is now a highly regarded orthopedic sports surgeon who trains high performance athletes and teaches women midlife and beyond how to reach "max badassery."

 ![](2025-recap-images/me-and-vonda.jpeg)
 Me and my incredible ballet teacher Vonda Wright in her studio at the back of her dad's shop in our hometown.